Beginner-Exploring-Linux

 Custom Plasma Color Schemes Arch Wiki

 Find a color scheme you like from here.
-I like Magna-Violet-Dark-Colorscheme so I will use this.
+I like Ant-Dracula KDE so I will use this.

 Download the file and ensure it follows the below layout: